ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/DoubleMice/cve-2018-4013](https://github.com/DoubleMice/cve-2018-4013) :  ![starts](https://img.shields.io/github/stars/DoubleMice/cve-2018-4013.svg) ![forks](https://img.shields.io/github/forks/DoubleMice/cve-2018-4013.svg)

 ## CVE-2018-3811
  SQL Injection vulnerability in the Oturia Smart Google Code Inserter plugin before 3.5 for WordPress allows unauthenticated attackers to execute SQL queries in the context of the web server.
-The saveGoogleAdWords() function in smartgooglecode.php did not use prepared statements and did not sanitize the $_POST[&quot;oId&quot;] variable before passing it as input into the SQL query.
+The saveGoogleAdWords() function in smartgooglecode.php did not use prepared statements and did not sanitize the $_POST["oId"] variable before passing it as input into the SQL query.